Knowledgeissweet/My_Story_App/story/docs/Story_docs/docs/docs/storyapp.md

 With that done, we would update `INSTALLED_APPS` within our `settings.py` to notify Django about our newly created app.

+> ℹ️ **Info**
-> ℹ️ **Info**: Recall we installed Django-taggit at the beginning of the tutorial?
+> Recall we installed Django-taggit at the beginning of the tutorial?
 We need the plugin for creating and managing our story tags.
 Alongside your app, add `taggit` to `INSTALLED_APPS`.

 ```
  <!--storybook/settings.py  -->